Rambo radish microgreens are visually stunning and have a snappy radish flavor with a bite.

 Listen to an Audio Version of the Article

 We don’t just read the article word for word in the audio version; it’s a stand on its own piece of content that includes more details on the topic.
 These can include more tips, opinions, details, data, and information on this and related topics.

-Let's digress a bit.
+Let’s digress a bit.
 Rambo radishes go by several names.
-When buying seed, you'll most commonly see plain old Rambo radish seed.
-But you'll also see them listed as Red Rambo and Purple Rambo radish seed.
+You’ll most commonly see plain old Rambo radish seed when buying seed.
+But you’ll also see them listed as Red Rambo and Purple Rambo radish seed.

 We prefer Purple Rambo, but maroon is closer to the actual color.

 Rambo radishes are a daikon radish variety.
 Mature daikons are bigger and longer, more like carrots than the smaller round or oval radishes we are used to seeing in the store.

-We didn't plant any Rambo radish in the garden this year.
-But we will next season along with another stunning red-stemmed daikon radish called SaiSai.
+We didn’t plant any Rambo radish in the garden this year.
+But we will see next season, along with another stunning red-stemmed daikon radish called SaiSai.

 We will add photos after we harvest them.